-S. 27 (McCain-Feingold)
+S. 27 (McCain-Feingold) (passed by Senate April 2, 2001)

 Party Soft Money.
-Prohibits national party committees from soliciting, receiving, directing, transferring, or spending soft money; prohibits state and local party committees from spending soft money for "federal election activity," including: (1) voter registration drives in last 120 days of a federal election; (2) voter identification, get-out-the-vote drives, and generic activity in connection with an election in which a federal candidate is on the ballot; and (3) communications that refer to a clearly identified federal candidate with intent of influencing that election (regardless of whether it is express advocacy); allows state party spending on specific activities exclusively devoted to non-federal elections; bans party committees' use of soft money to raise funds; prohibits federal candidates, officeholders, and their PACs from raising soft money in connection with a federal election, or money from sources beyond federal limits and prohibitions in non-federal elections; requires disclosure by national parties of all activity (federal and non-federal) and by state and local parties of specified activities that might affect federal elections; removes building fund exemption.
+Prohibits national party committees from soliciting, receiving, directing, transferring, or spending soft money; generally prohibits spending of soft money for a "federal election activity" by state and local party committees, including an entity directly or indirectly established, financed, maintained, or controlled by: a state or local party committee or one or more state or local candidates or officials, (permits the principal campaign committees of state or local candidates to raise and spend funds under state law, if not for "federal election activity" referring to a clearly identified federal candidate), but allows a state, district, or local party committee to use funds raised in accordance with state law for the allocable share of voter registration drives during the last 120 days of federal election, for voter identification efforts, get-out-the-vote drives, and for generic activities, if they do not refer to a federal candidate and no person donates over \$10,000 per year for such activities; defines "federal election activity" to include: (1) voter registration drives in last 120 days of a federal election; (2) voter identification, get-out-the-vote drives, and generic activity in connection with an election in which a federal candidate is on the ballot; and (3) "public communications" that refer to a clearly identified federal candidate and promote, support, attack, or oppose a candidate for that office (regardless of whether it expressly advocates a vote for or against) or services by a state or local party employee who spends at least 25% of paid time in a month on activities in connection with a federal election; prohibits federal candidates, officeholders, and their PACs from raising soft money in connection with a federal election, or money from sources beyond federal limits and prohibitions in non-federal elections; requires disclosure by national parties of all activity (federal and non-federal) and by state and local parties of specified activities that might affect federal elections; removes building fund exemption.